thefiend/2101-RideSafeSG-Proj/README.md

 The VR application will simulate various environments cyclists and PMDs will face on Singapore roads such as walkways, Park Connector Networks and roads.
-Environmental conditions may also be simulated including but not limited to night riding and light rain.
+Environmental conditions may also be simulated including but not limited to night riding and day riding.

 ## Steps to Setup the Spring Boot Back-end Application (server)